-Carolyn Keller is a freelance writer, teacher and former journalist who now works as administrative staff at Cornell University.
-She has traveled throughout Latin America, including extended stays in Mexico and Ecuador, and has graduate degrees in fiction and creative nonfiction from Binghamton University.
-She lives in Ithaca, NY.
+Carolyn Keller is a freelance writer, teacher and former journalist with a PhD in English from Binghamton University.
+She has traveled throughout Latin America, including extended stays in Mexico and Ecuador.

 Learn more about Carolyn Keller

 Change comes from Exchange: Indigenous education practices sustain Native cultures in the 21st century

 By Carolyn Keller and Charles Sunday

 If you live in the U.S., it’s easier than it should be to relegate Native American experience to history.
 When we do get news about Native American and First Nations communities in North America, post-elementary school narratives – the ones beyond construction paper hats as Thanksgiving rolls around – tend to focus on the traumas of our history.
 The Trail of Tears.
 Smallpox blankets.
 The discovery of unmarked graves at the site of a former residential school for indigenous peoples in Canada.
 The 10,000 to 15,000 indigenous children who’ve been considered missing since the closure of such schools in 1996 (Herdon, July 16, 2021).

 Despite movements to draw attention to Native communities via educational and cultural initiatives and the increasing use of land acknowledgements that call attention to North America’s violent history, it often feels as though Native Americans have been erased from the historical record – that they’re a people of our violent and genocidal past, not our shared present and future.

 In reality, nothing could be further from the truth.